jazzband/django-admin-sortable/README.md

 Click this link, and you will be taken to the custom view where you can drag-and-drop the records into order.

-Tabular inlines may be drag-and-dropped into any order directly from the change form.
+Inlines may be drag-and-dropped into any order directly from the change form.

 ## Usage